Everything You Need to Know About Nonprofit Business Loans

 Many nonprofits rely on government agency grants and large donations.
 Unfortunately, these revenue streams can dry up quickly as donors’ priorities can change.
 This increases the liability for lenders, which may result in higher interest rates or increased application rejections.

 Further, many nonprofits can’t simply sell more products or services like a business could.
 In fact, increasing your services could result in higher costs while not raising revenues.
-Often, the only way nonprofits can increase revenues is through fundraising drives or applying for grants.
+Often, the only way nonprofits can increase revenues is through capital campaigns or applying for government funding.
 For these reasons, some lenders won’t lend to nonprofits or may charge higher interest rates if they do.

 Where and How to Apply for a Nonprofit Loan

 The application process will vary from lender to lender.
-However, you will almost certainly have to provide detailed and accurate financial information outlining your revenues, spending, and assets.
+However, you’ll most likely have to provide detailed and accurate financial information outlining your revenues, spending, and assets.
 Due to this, you should compile these documents before applying for nonprofit financing.

-The Small Business Administration (SBA) offers loans and other resources to help nonprofits and small businesses identify potential lenders.
-You should look for lenders with experience lending to nonprofits or support economic development.
+The Small Business Administration (SBA) offers loans and other resources to help nonprofits and small businesses in the United States identify potential lenders.
+You should seek lenders with experience lending to nonprofits or support economic development.
 They may be more likely to accept your application and will have a better understanding of your organization’s needs.

 Review the Potential Liabilities

-Before applying for a loan, it’s important to read all the fine print.
+Before applying for a term loan, it’s important to read all the fine print.
 You should know the repayment terms, interest rates, and fees.
 Keep in mind that longer repayment terms carry lower monthly payments, but they often cost more in the long run as interest accrues.

 Conclusion: Nonprofit Loans Aren’t Your Only Option